RedHatter/granite/README.md

 that starts with what has been typed since the last space, then fill in the rest of the word.

 * **Click to Insert** - *updated 11.17.2012*
 Double clicking on a word will insert it onto the end of the input line.
+Thank you **George** from [intfiction.org](http://intfiction.org "The Interactive Fiction Community Forum") for the suggestion.

 ## Install ##
 You will need to download the `gargoyle` source, apply the patches that interest you, then compile the modified source.